Previous dayApril 16, 2026Next day

 7.4 km---✓ ReviewedUSGS →

-This magnitude 2.6 event was detected 18 km ESE of Silver Springs, Nevada on April 16, 2026, with origin time 20:44 UTC.
-Coming 12 hours after a magnitude 3.0 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The hypocenter lay at 7.4 km, placing this in the shallow crustal category.
-Coordinates: 39.324°, -119.040°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 2.6 earthquake was recorded 18 km ESE of Silver Springs, Nevada on April 16, 2026 at 20:44 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 3.0 earthquake that occurred about 12 hours earlier.
+At a depth of 7.4 km, the event was shallow crustal.
+Geolocation places the event at 39.324°N, -119.040°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-16